sretcher/t-test-sharks/README.md

 A t-test is used to make inferences about a population mean of a normal distribution with a small sample size.
 In order to use a t-test, we must check that all assumptions have been met.

-## Conditions for Small Sample T-Test
+## Conditions Required for a Valid Small Sample Hypothesis Test for u

 1. A random sample from the target population.
 2. The population from which a sample is selected has a normal distribution.